sense-i-co/docs/docs/DOWNLOAD.md

 ----

-Click on this link, **[Using the Sense-i Launcher](https://sense-i.co/docs/LAUNCH)**, for instructions on how to proceed with the process.
+Click on the link, **[Using the Sense-i Launcher](https://sense-i.co/docs/LAUNCH)**, for instructions on how to proceed with the process.

 ----